Ismail Ibn Sharif: Diplomacy

 Despite Ismail's conquest of Tangier in 1684, the English supported him against the Spanish and signed several treaties of friendship and commerce.
 The English participated in the blockade of the Spanish port of Ceuta in 1704, during Ismail's siege of the city.
 After the break of relations with France, Moroccan ties with Britain increased.
-Abdelkader Perez was sent to two embassies to Britain, in 1723 and 1737.
+Abdelkader Pérez was sent to two embassies to Britain, in 1723 and 1737.
 Moulay Ismail also sent several embassies to James II after he was deposed, offering him aid and asking him to convert to Islam.

-Marriages, concubines, and children
+Family and personal life

 Moulay Ismail was a serial polygamist.
 According to the writings of the French Trinitarian priest Father Dominique Busnot, Moulay Ismail had at least 500 concubines and at least 600 living children in 1704, which did not include his daughters by his four principal wives.
 Busot reports the rumor that any others were ordered to be strangled at birth.
-Historian Abd al-Rahman Ibn Zaydan recorded children of around 68 wedded wives and 8 unnamed slave concubines from the royal birth registers kept during the reign of Sidi Mohammed III.
+Historian Abd al-Rahman Ibn Zaydan recorded children of around 68 wedded wives and eight unnamed slave concubines from the royal birth registers kept during the reign of Sidi Mohammed III.
 He specifies that upon Ismail's death the full number of his wives and harem slave concubines was 700.
-The final total is uncertain: the Guinness Book of Records claims 1042, with no source.
-Based on Busnot's 1704 figures, Elisabeth Oberzaucher and Karl Grammer of the University of Vienna calculated Ismail could have fathered approximately 1171 children in a 32-year reproductive span.
+The final total is uncertain: the Guinness Book of Records claims 1,042, with no source.
+Based on Busnot's 1704 figures, Elisabeth Oberzaucher and Karl Grammer of the University of Vienna calculated Ismail could have fathered approximately 1,171 children in a 32-year reproductive span.
 The historian Al Zayani, who was in charge of royal protocol under Sultan Sidi Mohammed III, recounts that with his own eyes he saw the exhaustive list of Moulay Ismail's children and that his descendants occupied 500 houses in Sijilmasa.
 He also specified that the list to which he had access did not contain the names of Moulay Ismail's children who had no descendants.

 A partial restoration of Moulay Ismail's descent through his wives and slave concubines is listed below.
-His first recorded marriage took place in 1670, the order of his nuptials are unclear after his first recorded spouse.
-Posterity did not remember many of the full names of his wives.
-And in accordance with Muslim traditions, slave concubines do not have a last name, they are renamed at the time of their conversion to Islam.
+His first recorded marriage was in 1670; the order of his nuptials are unclear after his first recorded spouse.
+Posterity did not remember many of the full names of his wives, and following Muslim traditions, slave concubines do not have a last name, and are renamed at the time of their conversion to Islam.
 Their birth names were not subject to meticulous safeguarding, which is why few of these women are identifiable by their birth name.
 The descendants of his wives who have a full name or biography are listed first, then those of his wives who do not have a full name, then a partial list of his descendants through his slave concubines: